-Consider the lifestyle, beliefs, interests, opinions, activities, etc. that may affect the way someone shops.
 Someone may be passionate about saving the environment in which case, making jewelry out of vintage, repurposed or recycled materials may draw them to your products.
-Offering biodegradable packaging or donating a small percentage of each sale to an environment focused charity or organization may also strengthen their bond with you.
+Offering biodegradable packaging or donating a small percentage of each sale to an environment-focused charity or organization may also strengthen their bond with your business.

-Someone with an extravagant lifestyle may value high-end jewelry.
+Someone with an extravagant lifestyle may value high-end or exclusive jewelry.
 A maker could offer handmade jewelry that uses high-quality materials, precious gems, and exclusive one-of-a-kind pieces.
 The experience would be topped off by first-class customer service and beautiful packaging.